Hala-Erksousi/Task-Tracker/README.md

 # Task Tracker CLI
-This project used to track and manage your tasks and build a simple command line interface (CLI) to track what you need to do,what you have done and what you are currently working on and accept user actions and inputs as arguments and store the tasks in a json file to protect the information from lost
+This project used to track and manage your tasks and build a simple command line interface (CLI) to track what you need to do,what you have done and what you are currently working on and accept user actions and inputs as arguments and store the tasks in a json file to protect the information from lost.

 ---
 ## Usage